 To recover exemplary damages, the plaintiff must recover on an independent tort with accompanying actual damages.
 Fed.
 Express Corp. v.
-Dutschmann, 846

-S.W.2d 282, 284 (Tex.
+Dutschmann, 846 S.W.2d 282, 284 (Tex.
 1993).
 Then the plaintiff must additionally prove one of the recognized grounds for recovering exemplary damages: fraud, malice, or wilful act or omission or gross neglect in a wrongful death action brought by a spouse or survivor of the deceased.
 Tex.
 Civ.
 Prac. & Rem.
 Code § 41.003.

-Prior to 1995, Texas permitted the recovery of exemplary damages in negligence cases upon a showing of "gross negligence."
-In Burke Royalty Co. v.
-Walls, 616 S.W.2d 911, 922 (Tex.
+Prior to 1995, Texas permitted the recovery of exemplary damages in negligence cases upon a showing of "gross In Burke Royalty Co. v.
+Walls, 616 negligence."
+S.W.2d 911, 922 (Tex.
 1981), the Supreme Court said that the essential feature of gross negligence is the mental attitude of the defendant -- the defendant must know about the peril, while his acts or omissions show that he did not care.
 This was a subjective standard.
 In contrast, Restatement (2d) of Torts § 500, dealing with recklessness, includes both a subjective and an objective standard.
 In Williams v.
 Steves Industries, Inc., 699 S.W.2d 570, 573 (Tex.
 1985), the Supreme Court suggested that an objective standard could be used as an alternative to the subjective standard for gross negligence.
 Then, in Transportation Ins.
 Co. v.
 Moriel, 879 S.W.2d 10, 23 (Tex.
 1994), a seven-to-two majority of the Supreme Court retreated from Williams, and held that gross negligence required proof of two components: (1) viewed objectively from the actor's standpoint, the act or omission complained of must involve an extreme degree of risk, considering the probability and magnitude of the potential harm to others; and (2) the actor must have actual, subjective awareness of the risk involved, but nevertheless proceed in conscious indifference to the rights, safety, or welfare of others.

 In 1995, the Legislature amended Tex.
 Civ.
 Prac. & Rem.
 Code § 41.003 to provide that exemplary damages may be awarded only if the claimant proves, by clear and convincing evidence, that the injuries suffered result from fraud, malice, or wilful act or omission or gross neglect in wrongful death actions.
-As defined in TCP&RC 41.00, "malice" requires proof of both objective and subjective component of risk and awareness.
+As defined in TCP&RC § 41.003, "malice" required proof of both objective and subjective component of risk and awareness.
+In 2003, the Legislature amended Section 41.003, so that gross negligence is back to being a separate ground and malice is back to being specific intent to cause substantial harm.